mshdjren/RCAS/README.md

 ````

 ## License
-This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+This project is an open-source library under the MIT license (MIT).